 Step 4: Implementation

-The last step in the process is Implementation, where they prepare for the job interview or complete applications to graduate school.
-This process involves practice interviewing, networking and revising their resume and cover letter.
+Implementation is the last step in the process.
+Students prepare for the job interview or complete applications to graduate school.
+This process involves practice interviewing, networking and revising resumes and cover letters.

 It is not uncommon for students to feel uncertain about any or all of the steps described above.
-The Career Center team is here to support students in every step of the way: one-on-one appointments with career and internship advisers are available 8:30 am – 5:00 pm Monday through Friday, and are scheduled using the scheduling tool in connectSC.
-We also offer drop-in advising services from 11:30 am – 3:30 pm Monday through Friday in the Career Center (Student Union Suite 110).
+The Career Center career counseling and internship advising team is here to support students every step of the way.
+Simply schedule a one-on-one appointment using the scheduling tool in connectSC Monday through Friday from 8:30 am – 5:00 pm.
+We also offer drop-in advising services from 11:30 am – 3:30 pm Monday through Friday in Student Union Suite 110.